Kanawha County reports 64 new COVID-19 cases, 2 more deaths

 KANAWHA COUNTY, WV (WOWK)—The Kanawha-Charleston Health Department has reported 64 new cases of COVID-19 as of Tuesday, November 2.

-One more death was reported: a 72-year-old male who was partially vaccinated and a 79-year-old male who was unvaccinated.
+Two more deaths were reported: a 72-year-old male who was partially vaccinated and a 79-year-old male who was unvaccinated.

 Below are the updated COVID-19 numbers for Kanawha County.